codelabspro/engine-guides/README.md

 ## Guidelines for building tutorials:

 While we try to limit the pronouns `'we'` and `'you'` in the prose guides, the tutorials can be more informal.
-However, all of the guidelines above still apply for tutorials as well as the additional markup and formatting guidelines listed below.
+However, all of the guidelines above still apply for tutorials as well as the additional markup and formatting tips listed below.

 ## Intro sections